12 Thanksgiving Tables for Kids That Set Up Fun Crafts and Activities

-If you're like most people, your Thanksgiving checklist was made well in advance of the holiday; creating a delicious, thoughtful three-course menu and coming up with creative ways to entertain friends and family is likely at the top of your list.
+If you're like most people, your Thanksgiving checklist was made well in advance of the holiday; planning an indulgent menu and coming up with creative ways to connect with friends and family is likely at the top of your list.
 But have you thought about your littlest guests?
-Making Thanksgiving just as memorable for your the children attending your holiday celebration requires a bit of planning, too.
-As it turns out, some of the best solutions for keeping kids happy and occupied for hours on end revolve around the table itself.
+Making Thanksgiving just as memorable for the children is duly important.
+And as it turns out, some of the best solutions for keeping kids happy and occupied for hours on end revolve around the table itself.

 Here, we're highlighting Martha Stewart Weddings' editor at large Darcy Miller's interactive tabletop spread for her little ones.
 The table is candle-lit (topped with flameless, battery-powered candles for age-appropriate safety), and features her curated party store finds.
 Every detail on the table is special: She embellishes paper cups with glitter leaf stickers and crafts turkey-themed place cards for each child using a paper punch.